KNMI/adaguc-server/README.md

 See https://dev.knmi.nl/projects/adagucserver/wiki for details

 # Docker for adaguc-server:

+A docker image for adaguc-server is available from dockerhub.
+This image allows you to start with adaguc-server, as everything is pre-installed.
+You can mount your own directories from your workstation to the docker container, allowing you to serve and configure your own data.

+These directories are:
+* adaguc-data: Put your NetCDF, HDF5, GeoJSON or PNG files and sequences inside this directory, these are referenced in your dataset configurations.
+* adaguc-datasets: These are your dataset configuration files, defining a service.
+These are small XML files, see satellite imagery example below.
+* adaguc-autowms: Put your files you want to have visualised automatically without any scanning
+* adagucdb: Persistent place for the database files
+* adaguc-logs: Logfiles are placed here, inspect these if something does not work as expected.

+To start, do:
 ```
 docker pull openearth/adaguc-server # Or build latest docker from this repo yourself with "docker build -t adaguc-server ."